KMASTERgit/Build_Python_To_exe_for_Clung/README.md

 ## Caution
 This is a demo development and may contain defects.
 Please be aware of this.

+## Warning
+This application is not official.
+Unofficial app！！

 ## Installation
 1. Install Nuitka according to the official documentation.
    Reference: [WebSite](https://nuitka.net/user-documentation/user-manual.html)  or  [Github](https://github.com/Nuitka/Nuitka?tab=readme-ov-file)